In anticipation of inclement weather, the Golf House Kentucky staff reserves the right to reduce the number of holes in a stipulated round.

 Rules of Play

-Participants will select their Division based on their age as of June 1, 2019 during the Tour Membership registration process.
+Participants will select their Division based on their age as of June 1, 2020 during the Tour Membership registration process.
 Juniors may choose to “play up” into the next Age Division if they wish to compete against older juniors playing from a longer yardage.
-Players may not move from Boys 15-16 to 17-18 or Girls 13-15 to 16-18 Divisions since both play same yardage.
 Once the Age Division is selected, the junior will remain in that Division through the Fall Classic while earning Junior Player of the Year Points only in one selected Division through the Tour Championship.
-Class of 2019 graduating seniors may still participate in the oldest age group.
+Class of 2020 graduating seniors may still participate in the oldest age group.

 Dress Code & Conduct Guidelines